Your browser does not support JavaScript.

 SELPA Governance

 SELPA GovernanceThe SELPA Governance approves policies and the Allocation Plan (funding methodology for the SELPA).
-The SELPA Governance consists of the Council of Superintendents (COS), the Executive Committee of the Council of Superintendents (ECCOS), the Program/Business Review Committee (PBRC), the Special Education Administrators Committee (SEAC) and the Community Advisory Committee (CAC).
+The SELPA Governance consists of the Council of Superintendents (COS), the Executive Committee of the Council of Superintendents (ECCOS), the Special Education Administrators Committee (SEAC) and the Community Advisory Committee (CAC).

 Visit SELPA Governance